lxrp/Songbonds/README.md

 # Songbonds

-This is app has been developed as my final project at the 'neue Fische' web developer bootcamp in 2019.
+This app has been developed as my final project at the *neue Fische* web developer bootcamp.
 It is an app for musicians to organize their different files and data for their songs.
 They can bundle texts, images and audio-files for each song.